Office of Financial Aid

 - Transfer Students

-All transfer students are only required to have completed the FAFSA or Renewal FAFSA and a CSS/Financial Aid Profile Application.
-Both forms must arrive at the appropriate processing center prior to April 15.
+All transfer students are only required to have completed the FAFSA or Renewal FAFSA and a CSS/Profile Application.
+Both forms must arrive at the appropriate processing center prior to our published deadlines.
+The FAFSA is required from those students interested solely in federal financial assistance, while the FAFSA and CSS/Profile are required to determine eligibility for institutional assistance.

 - Federal Direct Loan Program